sgrill1/sparta_global_simplecalulator-/Readme.md

     - Getting feature two to only print one answer (not using ==)
     - Using braces instead of ifs
-    - Interaction between feature 1 and feature 2 (may work now with corrected errors)
+    - Interaction between feature 1 and feature 2 (works now with corrected errors)
+    - Getting else if to work for Feature 3
+    - Converting strings to integers for addition

 Skills used:

+    - Alerts & Prompts
+    - If statements
+    - While loops
+    - Breaking loops